JTheDumbDumb/JTheDumbDumb/README.md

 **No.**

 ## What are you working on right now?
-A programming language, I want to name it Ghost.
-It is supposed to be as simple python but with as much features as c++.
-Still scratching my noggin on how I can make it, though.
+1. A programming language, I want to name it Reapr.
+It is supposed to be simple but powerful.
+Still on progress, though.
+2. A pokemon REST API (On planning stage), I've been making a lot of discord bots and I want to create my own REST API, I've always loved pokemon, so, I want to create an API where you can send the pokemon number to the API and it will send back a pokemon.
+(For example, 1 => bulbasaur.)

 <sub>**Also I'm creating a chess engine.
 (But I hit a roadblock and I think I'm going to abandon it.)**</sub>